adasegroup/ML_2026_Lectures/README.md

-# ML2025_lectures
+# ML2026_lectures
-This is a repository containing the lectures for the Machine Learning course (MA060018) in Skoltech, which is held at Term 3, 2025.
+This is a repository containing the lectures for the Machine Learning course (MA060018) in Skoltech, which is held at Term 3, 2026.

 ## The list of the current lectures published (will be updated with time):

-- LECTURE 1 (04.02) - Introduction Lecture
+- LECTURE 1 (03.02) - Introduction Lecture
-- LECTURE 2 (06.02) - Regression
+- LECTURE 2 (05.02) - Regression
-- LECTURE 3 (07.02) - Classification
+- LECTURE 3 (06.02) - Classification
-- LECTURE 4 (11.02) - Decision Trees
-- LECTURE 5 (14.02) - Adaboost and Gradient Boosting
-- LECTURE 6 (18.02) - Imbalanced data
-- LECTURE 7 (20.02) - Model_and_Feature_Selection
-- LECTURE 8 (21.02) - Gaussian Process
-- LECTURE 9 (28.02)- Shallow Artificial Neural Networks
-- LECTURE 10 (04.03): Deep ANN
-- LECTURE 11 (06.03): Attention and Transformers.
-- LECTURE 12 (07.03): Dimensionality Reduction
-- LECTURE 13 (11.03): Anomaly Detection
-- LECTURE 14 (13.03): Unsupervised ML: Clustering
-- LECTURE 15 (14.03): Uncertainty Quantification

 ## Course Description: